safiamc/udacity-deep-learning-project/README.md

 ![Greyhound](https://2.bp.blogspot.com/_oX_iiKqvHUI/TI-Vs5fBzHI/AAAAAAAAAA8/hzI9XI7sJjI/s1600/greyhound-0005.jpg)
 The largest number in the response vector to this image was in index 80, which corresponds to the Greyhound.
 The model correctly predicted the breed of this dog too!

+When I was done testing, I deleted the endpoint.
 ## Standout Suggestions
 **TODO (Optional):** This is where you can provide information about any standout suggestions that you have attempted.